salujajaskeerat/ELP305-TribeD-documentation/index.md

 It protects the solar energy system from DC from panels and protects panels from reverse current flow.
 DCDB should fulfil the requirements:

-1. It should include DC Fuse, DC MCB and SPDs.
+1. It should include DC Fuse, DC MCB and SPDs
 2. With an LED indicator for the Current produced from the panels
 3. IP66 Polycarbonate Material
 4. With DC SPD, DC Fuse and Indicators